 I wrote a short test script that deployed the open source FDroid package manager App onto the Android device and then simply waited for everything to load in the UI.
 I ran the test on an Android ARM-based emulator that was configured as a Nexus 7 with 768mb of RAM.
 I then ran the same scenario on a Samsung Galaxy Tab S 10.5.
 On the emulator the test ran for 420 seconds before things loaded up.
 On the real device it took between 6 and 8 seconds.

 The other alternative is to run the emulator on top of an x86 Intel Atom with Intel HAXM enabled.
 This is pretty impressive from a performance standpoint.
 On my core I7 quad core laptop with 16GB of RAM and an SSD, times came in around 20 seconds.
-Definitely usable for automation, though we are again back to the problem of the code being tested in x86 rather than in the ARM format that most real devices use.
+Definitely usable for test automation, though we are again back to the problem of the code being tested in x86 rather than in the ARM format that most real devices use.